kkornas/intel-arc-pro-b70-ubuntu-guide/docs/03-vulkan-stack.md

 **Important:** Before proceeding, check the [README.md] file for details on the specific Ubuntu distribution, kernel versions and other prerequisites used in this guide

-This guide explains how to setup  ** Vulkan Driver **.
-This Setup is requiered for llama.cpp workload [docs/workloads/llama-cpp-vulkan.md](docs/workloads/llama-cpp-vulkan.md])
+This guide explains how to setup the  ** Vulkan Driver ** for llama.cpp workload [docs/workloads/llama-cpp-vulkan.md](docs/workloads/llama-cpp-vulkan.md])
 ---

 ## Prerequisites